Christopher Oldfield

 2022 Workshop on Nature’s Goals, Hylomorphism and Teleology at Corpus Christi College in the University of Cambridge.
 Photograph courtesy of the organisers.

-The Limits of Philosophy, Science and Religion (with Stephen Law), 2022Fordham University
+The Limits of Philosophy, Science and Religion (short course, with Stephen Law, 2022)

 Tutor (Cambridge)